ElliotOusley/CS362_Team_11_Project/Project Architecture and Design.md

 * Industry Standard: Unity is used by many major game companies and has a large following behind it, meaning that resources are easier to find

 Cons:
+* Steeper Learning cureve and licensing fess for larger projects

 #### Unreal Engine